 Simon Skjodt Assembly Hall

-To begin your journey, book a tour through IU Athletics to learn all the Hoosier traditions, lore, victory, and comradery; a place that's considered one of college basketball's most iconic arenas: Simon Skjodt Assembly Hall.
+To begin your journey, book a tour through IU Athletics to learn all the Hoosier traditions, lore, victory, and camaraderie; a place that's considered one of college basketball's most iconic arenas: Simon Skjodt Assembly Hall.
 It's a venue with rich basketball history — practically holy ground for college basketball enthusiasts.
 Visiting the sports venue when it's still and empty is a special treat.

 Cook Hall

-Located right beside Assembly Hall is Cook Hall.
+Located right beside the Assembly Hall is Cook Hall.
 The state-of-the-art facility serves as the practice, training, and conditioning domain for the men's and women's basketball teams.
 Beyond its primary purpose, Cook Hall is also home to the Pfau Shine Legacy Court, which is an exhibit that chronicles the history of Indiana Basketball.
 The space features photographs, artifacts, trophies, and interactive touch-screen kiosks that celebrate IU's championship teams and basketball traditions.

 BuffaLouie's